2010–11 Belarusian Cup

-2010–11 Belarusian Cup was the twentieth season of the Belarusian annual cup competition.
+The 2010–11 Belarusian Cup was the 20th season of the Belarusian annual cup competition.
 Contrary to the league season, it was conducted in a fall-spring rhythm.
 The first games were played on 23 July 2010.
-Winners of the Cup qualify for the UEFA Europa League third qualifying round.
+Gomel won the Cup and qualified for the UEFA Europa League third qualifying round.

 First round

 32 teams started the competition in this round: 12 teams from the First League, 16 teams from Second League (all but DSK-2 Gomel and Gomel-2, both of which are reserve teams for First League clubs) and 4 amateur clubs.
 4 First League clubs that were at the top of league table at the moment of the drawings (Gomel, Volna Pinsk, Granit Mikashevichi and DSK Gomel) and all 12 Premier League teams received a bye to the next round.
 Matches of this round were played on 23 and 24 June 2010.

 Round of 32

 The winners from the First Round were drawn against those clubs that received a bye to this round.
 The matches were played on 17 and 18 July 2010.
 The game involving BATE Borisov was rescheduled to July 7 due to team's participation in UEFA Champions League.